digi-hackathons/road-to-web3/README.md

 5.(when you are learner)When you get higher score than certain point, you will get token.

-6.(when you are teacher)When your quiz is published and solved by someone, you will get small token.
+6.(when you are teacher)When your quiz is published and solved by someone, you will get token.

 # What's new?